- What is charging and financial assessment?

 The financial assessment will decide whether the council must arrange someone’s care and support free of charge, or if the person has to pay for the services they receive.
 This applies whether the council is delivering the care and support directly itself, or through another provider.

-The main principle which guide the decisions around charging and financial assessments is that people should only have to pay what they can afford.
+The main principle which guides decisions around charging and financial assessments is that people should only have to pay what they can afford.

 But charging and financial assessments should also take into account a number of other principles.
 These include: